-Zuri Pryor-Graves (she/her) is a professional in the world of general mental health, sexuality therapy, and sexuality education.
-A Howard University graduate from the School of Communications and a two time graduate of Widener University with a Master in Education and a Master in Social work, both in the field of sexuality, she is at the top of her field.
+Zuri Pryor-Graves (she/her) is a professional in the world of Intimacy Coordinating, general mental health, sexuality therapy, and sexuality education.
+She is a Howard University graduate and a two time graduate of Widener University.
+At Widener she received her Master’s in Education and a Master’s in Social Work, both in the field of Human Sexuality.

-Prior to her venture into the mental health profession, she worked in television and film production.
-There, she gained knowledge and appreciation for the industry and has been trying to find a way to bring both of her professional worlds together.
+Prior to her venture into the mental health profession, she worked in television and film production with BET, Discovery Networks, and CBS.
+There, she gained knowledge and appreciation for the industry and has been trying to find a way back.

 My work with BET, CBS, and Discovery Networks, provided me with a vast skill base of set language, etiquette, and general production knowledge.
 Afterwards, I returned to school to pursue a MEd and MSW in Sexuality.
 These professional degrees allowed me to become a certified sexuality therapist as well as a master level sexuality educator.
 Since, I have been seeking an opportunity to combine my television and film, education/teaching, and sexuality clinical training into the career path of my dreams.
 I searched until I found Intimacy Coordination, the perfect fit.

-I believe mental health and sex positivity should be the foundation of all safe spaces in and out of the industry.
+I believe mental health, sex positivity, enthusiastic consent culture should be the foundation of all safe spaces in and out of the industry.
 The creation of Intimacy Coordination and Direction is such a powerful necessity.
 I am grateful to be a part of a production community who celebrates it and sees the value in this field.